MPhillips55/Data-Analysis-Process/README.md

-# Data Analysis Process - Baseball Stats
+## Data Analysis Process - MLB Dataset

 Process and analysis of the MLB dataset, focusing on going step by step through the data analysis workflow.